ros2/ros2_documentation/source/Guides/Overriding-QoS-Policies-For-Recording-And-Playback.rst

 Background
 ----------

-With the introduction of DDS in ROS2, Quality of Service (QoS) compatibility for publisher/subscriber nodes needs to be considered when recording and playing back data.
+With the introduction of DDS in ROS 2, Quality of Service (QoS) compatibility for publisher/subscriber nodes needs to be considered when recording and playing back data.
 More detail on how QoS works can be found `here <https://index.ros.org/doc/ros2/Concepts/About-Quality-of-Service-Settings>`__.
 For the purposes of this guide, it is sufficient to know that only the reliability and durability policies affect whether publishers/subscribers are compatible and can receive data from one other.